garrandall/popular-music-data/tracks/who-dat-j--cole.md

 Hungry like the nigga who ain't got the taste of fame yet.
 Cloud told me "ain't you roc? well? where the fuck yo chain at?"
 Guess it's somethin like your girl, nigga it aint came yet.
-The man make the chain chain dont make the man how many niggas do we know with hella ice but yet they lame the cloth from which we came me and them is not the same Like we all headed to spain, they took the boat I took the plane.Dang
+The man make the chain chain don't make the man how many niggas do we know with hella ice but yet they lame the cloth from which we came me and them is not the same Like we all headed to spain, they took the boat I took the plane.Dang